Accelerator Cohort Program Overview

 Gain the understanding needed for the relational marketing through Social Media.
 Understand the differences in social media, what social media platforms your business must engage with and the tricks to good content to build your audience and your brand.

 If you do not get the sales right, nothing else matters.
 Sometime we are lucky enough to have such a brilliant business idea that it sells on its own, but for most of us continuous networking, sales efforts and strong client relations are what determines long-term success.
 This session will include tools to develop a sales pipeline, procedures for tracking leads and secrets on how to act on those leads, techniques to opening and closing a sale (practice, practice, and practice) and methods for delivering exemplary client care and generating repeat sales.

 Learn how to set your profit goals and use 10 levers to grow your business profits.
 Compare risk and timing for different growth methods, from current customers and quick wins to new aggregators, new markets, and new products.
 Practice predicting bottom-line results, and choose your own business growth strategy.
 New markets discussed will be government contracting and expanding internationally.

 Understand your current culture and your current team!
 Slotting the right people for the right job is critically important for "second stage" businesses if they are to succeed and grow.
 Identify critical issues related to the human resource functions including major traps that business owners fall into when growing.

 IT Systems are necessary to support daily operations and acceleration.
 Assess current platforms in four work areas, identify areas for streamlining processes and make strides in IT innovations best solution for your business.

-It is possible to make a difference and make money.
+It is possible to make a difference and make money?
 Numerous studies in recent years have shown that consumers prefer to buy from companies that blend social purpose with corporate mission.
-Identify ten ways to move to a socially conscious business that with can bring a stronger community presence and bring an increase in profitability.
+Identify ten ways to transition to a socially conscious business that with can bring a stronger community presence and increase profitability.

-Present business growth plan to other participants for critical feedback
+Present Accelerator Strategic Action Plan to other participants for targeted feedback